Cleveland Bridge

-Cleveland Bridge over the River Avon is a grade II* listed building located in the World Heritage Site of Bath, England.
+Cleveland Bridge over the River Avon is a Grade II* listed building in the World Heritage Site of Bath, England.
 It is notable for the unusual lodges that adorn each corner in a style that could be likened to miniature Greek temples.

 Location

 The bridge links the A4 (London Road) in Walcot on the north side of the Avon, with the A36 in Bathwick, via Bathwick Street at the point where it is joined by St. John's Road.

 History

 Cleveland Bridge was built in 1826, by William Hazledine (Coalbrookdale Ironworks) with Henry Goodridge as the architect, on the site of a Roman ferry crossing.
 Named after the 3rd Duke of Cleveland, it spans the River Avon at Bathwick, and enabled further development of Georgian Bath to take place on the south side of the river.
 It was designed by architect Henry Goodridge to take the traffic of his day, horse-drawn vehicles and pedestrians, and was constructed using the warm golden Bath Stone and an elegant cast-iron arched span.

 A toll house was required to charge users of the bridge for the privilege of crossing.
 Rather than building merely one, Goodridge decided to install four — one on each corner — in order to maintain the absolute symmetry of his elegant neoclassical design.
 He provided each of these lodges with columns fronting onto the bridge, giving them the appearance of small ancient temples.
 This is what still gives the bridge its unique appearance today.
 Only one of the four (Number 1 next to St John's Road) was actually used as a toll house; the rest were always let to private tenants as small dwellings or shops.
 Given the small size of these dwellings (one room upstairs, two on the middle floor and one that would have flooded each winter in the basement) it seems extraordinary that the 1891 UK census clearly records a family of three people and two lodgers living in one of the lodges.

 The bridge was constructed using funds subscribed by numerous local wealthy citizens to a specially formed Bathwick Bridge Company with a view to investors making a return on investment through the toll charges.
-In order to establish the bridge and the company an Act of Parliament was required and, in a move which would later prove the undoing of the company, the level of the toll was fixed at one penny.
+In order to establish the bridge and the company an act of Parliament was obtained, the Bathwick Bridge Act 1805 (45 Geo.
+3. c.
+87), and, in a move which would later prove the undoing of the company, the level of the toll was fixed at one penny.
+The initial £10,000 cost of building the bridge was provided by a charge of the Duke of Cleveland's Bathwick estate.
 Unfortunately for the shareholders of the Bathwick Bridge Company, inflation took hold during the 19th century and, by the early 20th century, a one penny toll was not worth much.
 By the 1920s, the revenues from tolls no longer covered the costs of operating and maintaining the bridge.